It’s My Pleasure

 Not only is being aware of your pleasure-intake good for you, it's good for the people around you.
 To update the scientifically inaccurate Elle Woods quote, "Exercise gives you [anandamide].
 [Anandamide] makes you happy.
 Happy people just don't kill their husbands."

-5. CBD boosts production of a natural cannabinoid called 2-AG.
+5. CBD boosts your body’s production of a natural cannabinoid called 2-AG.
 Do you know what else makes your body release lots of 2-AG?
 Orgasms.
 So there's evidence to suggest that CBD-based products could be beneficial to setting the stage for that build up, by reducing tension and relaxing the body.

 There's a lot of follow up reading here if you want it.
 Foria has a great blog, as well as Miss Grass.
 I also am citing this article or this one for most of the points above.